alexpeits/harg/README.md

 it using a `nil` when writing the type signature (although a `HNilF` is required when writing values or when pattern matching).

+The `Single` type constructor is used when talking about a single value, rather than a nested datatype. `Single a f` is a simple newtype over `f a`.
+The reason for using that is simply to switch the order of application, so that we can later apply the `f` (here `Opt`) to the compound type (which is the `HList`).
+In addition, `single` is used to wrap an `f a` into a `Single a f`, and `getSingle` is used to unwrap it.
+Later on we'll see how to construct nested configurations using `Nested`.

-But the real value when having flat datatypes comes from the ability to use `higgledy`.
+However, the real value when having flat datatypes comes from the ability to use `higgledy`.

 ### 3. Using `HKD` from `higgledy`